 - Ibn Khaldun Fellowship of Saudi Arabian Women at MIT

-Dr. Almutlaq's current research is about developing quantum materials, including 2D TMDs and defect-based color centers in diamond.
+Dr. Almutlaq's current research is in quantum photonics where she leads two projects which focus on 2D TMDs and defect-based color centers in diamonds.

 - Department of Physics Leadership and Professional Strategies and Skills (LEAPS) Certificate

 - Kaufman Teaching Certificate